FrostMiser/MegaCreepers/README.md

 MegaCreepers
 =============
 This is a Minecraft Bukkit plugin greatly increases the difficulty and destructive power of creepers.
+WARNING: Creeper explosions are much more powerful than usual!

 Creeper Enhancements